 2. Stream Media Across Your Network With Plex

-The RasPlex software is installed using its own custom microSD card writing software, using the tool on the RasPlex website.
+The RasPlex client software is installed with custom microSD card writing software, using the tool on the RasPlex website.

-Once everything is setup on your Plex server and your Raspberry Pi, you’ll be able to browse for and watch TV shows and movies on your TV.
+Once everything is set up, your Raspberry Pi Plex box will stream TV shows and movies to your TV.
 Pretty smart!

-See our full guide to installing Plex client on your Raspberry Pi for the full details.
+See our detailed guide to installing Plex client on your Raspberry Pi for the full details.